qianglise/openfoam/content/numerics.rst

     = \int_V \nabla \cdot \left(\Gamma \nabla \phi \right) dV
     + \int_V S_\phi dV

+Next step is to transform the volume integral to surface integral by using Gauss Thereom.

+Up to this point, the integral form is valid for an arbitrary volume, and for each volume, the integral equations are valid.
+In principle, as long as we are consistent in how we compute the surface integrals, it is conservative.

 This equation is discretised to produce a system of algebraic equations of the form